 School Review Report 2021: School Review Summary 2021 – Top End – Palmerston College

 In 2017, our Years 7 and 9 NAPLAN results in all areas was above the NT Mean with growth in writing and numeracy from 2016.
-Also our NAPLAN data shows our AIM 4 Excellence class had 38% of students achieving in the top 20% of Australian Students in Reading and Writing.
+NAPLAN data shows our AIM Class had 38% of students achieving in the top 20% of Australian Students in Reading and Writing.

 In 2016, we doubled the number of students achieving their NTCET, with 3% achieving a 90+ ATAR, a 96% completion rate and 14 aboriginal students achieved an NTCET.
 More importantly, improvement across the board, including our average ATAR score increasing by over 20 points in the last two years.